-The Rotem's project gained the support of the school's principal and the city's education department.
+Rotem's project gained the support of the school's principal and the Municipal Education Division.

-During Global Entrepreneurship Week 2014, Rotem lectured to parents and teachers at the Mordei HaGeta'ot school in Ramat Gan during the Entrepreneur Coffee event.
-During the lecture, Rotem spoke about how, unlike the Mordei HaGeta'ot school, which teaches leadership, entrepreneurship and business management, his school did not encourage entrepreneurship.
+Rotem spoke to parents and teachers at the Mordei HaGeta'ot school in Ramat Gan during the Coffee-Entrepreneur event.
+Rotem told the audience how, unlike the Mordei HaGeta'ot school, which teaches leadership, entrepreneurship and business management, his school did not encourage entrepreneurship.
 However, before 9th grade, he began attending entrepreneurial conferences and met friends from other cities.